yongxinlyu/yongxinlyu.github.io/_posts/2025-04-01-books-I-read.md

 ---
 layout: post
-title: Books I've Been Reading
+title: Books I've been reading
 date: 2025-04-01 00:01:00
 description: a list of PhD survival guides and memoirs
 categories: life